-On December 18, 2002, the OEB issued an electricity generation licence to TH Energy and TREC Windpower Cooperative [No.1] Incorporated [the co-venturers], in connection with a wind turbine located at Exhibition Place in the city of Toronto.
-The licence allows the co-venturers to generate electricity or provide ancillary services for sale through the IESO-administered markets, or directly to another person, subject to certain terms and conditions.
-This licence terminates on December 17, 2022, although the term may be extended by the OEB.
+On December 18, 2002, the OEB issued an electricity generation licence to TH Energy and TREC Windpower Cooperative [No.1] Incorporated [the "Co-Venturers"], in connection with a wind turbine located at Exhibition Place in the city of Toronto.
+The licence allows the Co-Venturers to generate electricity or provide ancillary services for sale through the IESO-administered markets, or directly to another person, subject to certain terms and conditions.
+On August 19, 2022, TH Energy applied to the OEB to have its interest in the generation licence transferred to a new entity in accordance with the sale of TH Energy's interest in the wind turbine to Rankin Integrated Energy Inc., which assumed TH Energy's role as one of the Co-Venturers of TREC Windpower Co-operative [No.1] Incorporated [see Section 4.4 entitled "Toronto Hydro Energy Services Inc."].
+On October 6, 2022, the OEB authorized the transfer of the generation licence, which took effect as of October 27, 2022.